-An approximately 8-km long feed gas pipeline will supply gas to the LNG plant from its connection to the Arrow Surat Pipeline (formerly the Surat Gladstone Pipeline), to Rio Tinto's Yarwun alumina refinery.
+An approximately 9.5 km long feed gas pipeline will supply gas to the LNG plant from its connection to the Arrow Energy Surat Pipeline (formerly the Surat Gladstone Pipeline), to the mainland near Rio Tinto's Yarwun alumina refinery.
 The feed gas pipeline will be constructed in three sections:

-- A short length of feed gas pipeline will run from the proposed Arrow Surat Pipeline to the tunnel launch shaft, which will be located on a mudflat south of Fishermans Landing, just south of Boat Creek.
-This section of pipeline will be constructed using conventional open-cut trenching methods within a 40-m wide construction right of way. - The next section of the feed gas pipeline will traverse Port Curtis harbour in a tunnel to be bored under the harbour from the mainland tunnel launch shaft to a receival shaft on Hamilton Point.
+- A first length of feed gas pipeline will run from the proposed Arrow Energy Surat Pipeline to the tunnel launch shaft, which will be located on a mudflat south of Fishermans Landing, just south of Boat Creek.
+This section of pipeline will be constructed using conventional trenching methods within an approximately 40 m wide construction right of way. - The second section of the feed gas pipeline will traverse Port Curtis in the Arrow Gladstone Harbour Tunnel (also known as The Curtis Island Link) to be bored under the harbour from the mainland tunnel launch shaft to a reception shaft on Hamilton Point.
 The tunnel under Port Curtis will have an excavated diameter of up to approximately 6 m and will be constructed by a tunnel boring machine that will begin work at the mainland launch shaft.
 Tunnel spoil material will be processed through a de-sanding plant to remove the bentonite and water.
-It will comprise mainly a finely graded fill material to be deposited in a spoil placement area established within bund walls constructed adjacent to the launch shaft.
-Based on the excavated diameter, approximately 223,000 m3 of spoil will be treated as required for acid sulfate soil and disposed of at this location.

-From the tunnel receival shaft on Hamilton Point, the remaining section of the feed gas pipeline will run underground to the LNG plant, parallel to the above ground cryogenic pipelines.
-This section will be constructed using conventional open-cut trenching methods within a 30-m wide construction right of way.
+It will comprise mainly a finely graded fill material to be deposited in a spoil placement area established within bund walls constructed adjacent to the launch shaft. - From the tunnel reception shaft on Hamilton Point, the third section of the feed gas pipeline will cross the LNG loading lines to run up the western side of the proposed LNG plant to the gas inlet station, which is located west of trains 1 and 2.
+This section will be constructed using conventional trenching methods within an approximately 40 m wide construction right of way.